mlabs-haskell/apropos/README.md

 If we are using the PermutingGenerator to build our parameterised generator each edge must obey its contract.
 This provides additional testing of our assumptions about the model.

 ### How do we run a device test?
-module Brutus.Plutus.HasScriptRunner (HasScriptRunner(..)) where We need to define a translation of the Model into an encoding that can be input into the device test runner.
+module Apropos.Script (HasScriptRunner(..)) where
+We need to define a translation of the Model into an encoding that can be input into the device test runner.
 This may require some wrapper code.
-To test an arbitrary pure function you can use `Brutus.Pure.HasRunner`.
-To test a Plutus script use `Brutus.Plutus.HasScriptRunner`.
+To test an arbitrary pure function you can use `Apropos.Pure.HasRunner`.
+To test a Plutus script use `Apropos.Script`.

 ## Read the examples.
 For a minimal example see `examples/Spec/Int.hs`